 Our equipment hire service provides a useful option when equipment breaks down or is required for travel or other reasons.

-Life Physio is an integrated approach to musculoskeletal and neurological treatment and rehabilitation.
+Our specialist physiotherapy service is an integrated approach to advanced neurological and musculoskeletal rehabilitation.

-We can help you to reduce pain, regain and enhance movement patterns, treat overuse injuries and prevent injury recurrence.
+Reduce pain, regain and enhance muscle movements, treat overuse injuries and prevent injury recurrence.

 Return to your work, sport and hobbies at a higher level with our support.